mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_bad.md

 ---
-title: Bad MulleObjC Code
+title: Bad mulle-objc Code
 keywords: class
 last_updated: March 26, 2019
 tags: [language,compiler]
-summary: "A non-functional `.m` file that contains all the features that are absent from MulleObjC."
+summary: "A non-functional `.m` file that contains all the features that are absent from mulle-objc."
 permalink: mydoc_bad.html
 folder: mydoc
 ---